 Most people think of a lawsuit as a legal proceeding between two adults.
 But what happens if you're injured by a child?
-Depending on the type of act and the age of the child, you may be able to successfully sue the child for your personal injury.
-But keep in mind that filing a personal injury lawsuit is one thing.
+Depending on the type of act and the child's age, you might be able to sue the child.
+Keep in mind, though, that filing a personal injury lawsuit against a child is one thing.
 Collecting a judgment against a child is another.

-If you're injured by the actions of a child, whether or not you can sue the child for your personal injury will depend in part on whether the act that caused the injury was negligent or intentional.
-The primary difference here is that a "negligent act" is the result of carelessness, whereas an "intentional act" is one that is committed on purpose.
+If you're injured by a child, whether you can sue the child will depend, in part, on whether the child's act was negligent or intentional.
+A negligent act is the result of carelessness, but an intentional act is one that's done on purpose.

 Let's look at two examples:

-In situations where the underlying act was negligent (and, in a few states, even where the act was intentional), the child's age will be key in determining whether you can sue him or her directly.
-(Note: a lawsuit against the child's parent(s) may also be an option; more on this later.)
+In situations where the child acted negligently (and, in a few states, even where the act was intentional), the child's age will be key in determining whether you can sue the child directly.

-Even when the laws of a state permit a child to be held responsible for negligence, the child is generally not held to the same legal standard that applies to adults.
-In other words, when determining whether the child was negligent, the child will not be judged by whether he or she behaved the way a reasonable adult would have.
-Instead, the child's actions will be measured against those of a (fictional) reasonable child of similar age, experience, capacity, and development.
+Even when state law allows a child to be sued for negligence, the child usually isn't held to the same legal standard that applies to adults.
+When an adult is accused of negligence, the question is whether a reasonable adult would have acted more carefully.
+A child's actions will be measured against those of a (fictional) reasonable child of similar age, experience, capacity, and development.

-Almost every state has some version of a "parental responsibility law" that holds parents financially responsible for injuries caused by the intentional or negligent acts of their children.
-These laws often include a cap on the amount of damages the injured party can recover from the parents.
+Almost every state has a parental responsibility law that holds parents financially responsible for at least some injuries caused by their child's intentional or negligent acts.
+But frequently there's a tradeoff: These laws often "cap"—or limit—the amount of damages an injured party can recover from the parents.

-When it comes to car accidents, it's important to note that many states (including California) have passed laws that specifically hold parents financially responsible for injuries and vehicle damage when their minor children cause a crash.
+Underage drivers frequently cause car accidents, Several states have responded with laws that hold parents financially responsible for injuries and vehicle damage when their minor children cause a crash.
 (Learn more about California's parental responsibility laws.)

-You may be wondering if it's worth the trouble and expense of filing a personal injury lawsuit against a child -- especially in a state that doesn't allow you to recover damages from the child's parents, or that caps parents' damages liability.
+Is it worth the trouble and expense of filing a personal injury lawsuit against a child?
+This question is particularly important in a state that doesn't let you recover damages from the child's parents, or that caps parents' damages liability.
 Children, after all, usually don't have any money or assets you can look to for payment of your damages.